AvivC/RibbonLang/docs/guide.md

 #### For

-`for` takes any object that implements - borrowing terminology from Python - the sequence protocol.
+`for` takes any object that implements (borrowing the terminology from Python) the sequence protocol.
 That includes the methods `length` and `@get_key` (the `[]` accessor).

 Table objects are an example of an iterable object: